- Countertop Supplies Home

 Because concrete is naturally porous, concrete countertops should always be sealed to protect them from food stains, scratches and water absorption.
 The right sealer will not only protect the countertop surface, but also enhance its color and sheen.
 There are many factors to consider when choosing a countertop sealer.
 Following are some tips for selecting a product appropriate for the function and design intent of your countertop.

 - For countertops, be sure to choose a heavy-duty sealer that is food-safe, colorless, non-yellowing, and heat and scratch resistant.
-Learn more about polyaspartic sealers for countertops, which resist heat and are impervious to lemon juice and red wine.
+They should also resist heat and be impervious to lemon juice and red wine.

 - In most cases (with the exception of outdoor countertops), you’ll be applying the sealer indoors.
 Use a product that is safe for indoor application, one that contains no VOCs or harmful chemicals and is low in odor.